Your cat might not be using the litter box for the first time, yet you see them vomiting afterward.

 Addressing Anxiety and Stress

-A stressed cat carries a ticking bomb inside it.
+A stressed cat carries a ticking bomb inside.
 If you have a guest or a new pet at home, this bomb gets triggered quite often.

 Cats get anxious easily, and one big thud near their highly sensitive ears can cause war flashbacks for the next few days.